-Marketing ad campaign data can be overwhelming and complicated for your clients who usually don’t have any experience with these details and metrics.
-This is especially true for PPC campaigns, which often get overly complicated with a ton of data.
+Paid advertising data can be overwhelming and complicated for clients who don’t have any marketing experience.
+This is especially true for PPC campaigns, which often involve a significant amount of data, metrics, and acronyms.

-While one of the best parts of using the a report template is the amount of time you save, it can also help you build your client’s trust and confidence in you.
-Our PPC report gives you the ability to present clean data to your clients on a regular basis, something that can be difficult to do with so many responsibilities.
+While one of the best parts of using a PPC reporting tool is the amount of time you save, it can also help you build your clients’ trust and confidence in your agency’s services.
+Our PPC reporting software gives you the ability to present clean data to your clients on a regular basis in the most professional way possible.

-We also have a PPC dashboard template available if you want the data in real-time.
+We also have a PPC dashboard template available if you want to provide clients with data in real-time.

-In the monthly write-up section of the PPC report, you essentially have a custom text field that you can use however you want to present value to your client.
-We recommend you use this section of the report to analyze the past month’s overall performance to show your clients how the budget is looking and how you plan on tweaking individual ads to improve their performance.
+In the monthly write-up section of the PPC report, there is a custom text field for you to provide an overview of the reporting period.
+We recommend you use this section of the report to analyze the past month’s overall performance to show your clients how the budget is looking and how you plan on optimizing individual ads or campaigns to improve their performance.

-With the monthly write-up section, you can also strategize for next month and give your client an idea of the steps you’re going to take to improve upon the campaign’s performance.
-You can also use this space to show how you’re planning on meeting your client’s goals moving forward.
+Use the monthly write-up section to strategize for next month and give your clients an idea of the action steps you’re going to take to improve upon their account’s performance.
+You can also use this section to show how you’re planning on meeting your clients’ long term goals moving forward.

-This section of the report template tracks the performance of your Google Ads campaigns, compiling the performance of each individual ad in an easy-to-read, visual way.
+This section of the report template tracks the performance of your Google Ads campaigns, compiling the performance of each individual ad in an easy-to-read, intuitive way.

-The first portion of this section displays a summary of important KPIs like the number of conversions, the total cost, impressions and clicks, among others.
+The first part of this section displays a summary of important KPIs including the number of conversions, the total cost, impressions and clicks, among others.
 It also displays the average of metrics like click-through rate (CTR), cost per click (CPC) and cost per conversion.
 The second section displays these metrics per individual campaign.

 You can use this section to show your client how well the campaign is performing on Google, especially in relation to other ad platforms.
 The Google Ads Campaigns section also allows you to compare the performance of individual campaigns against one another to see where you can make adjustments.

-While measuring the overall success of your Google Adwords campaigns is important, it’s just as essential to measure the performance of individual ads within these campaigns.
-And that’s exactly what the Google Adwords Ads section of this report does for you.
+While measuring the overall success of your Google Ads campaigns is important, it’s just as essential to measure the performance of individual ads within these campaigns.
+And that’s exactly what this section of this report provides.

 This section shows you how well your FB ads campaigns are performing.
-You’ll have access to the usual things like clicks and CPC, but you’ll also get data like cost-per-thousand impression (CPM) and total impressions, both of which are integral pieces of the puzzle.
+You’ll have access to the usual metrics like clicks and CPC, but you’ll also get data like cost-per-thousand impression (CPM) and total impressions, both of which are integral pieces of the PPC puzzle.

 A major mistake that people make with Facebook campaigns is not keeping on top of them constantly.
-It's easy to overspend and waste money if you're not monitoring them.
-By running this report you can keep on top of everything going on in your FB ads account.
+It's easy to overspend and waste money if you're not monitoring them closely.
+By running this report regularly you can keep on top of everything going on in your FB ads account.

 Also take a look at our Facebook Ads report template if you're only providing FB ads services to your clients.

-It’s important that your client actually sees the kind of ads they’re showing to their followers on social media and how well those ads are performing.
+It’s important that your clients actually see the kind of ads they’re showing to their followers on social media and how well those ads are performing.
 This way, they know exactly what they’re paying for and what kind of return it’s giving them.
 This section of the report displays the exact individual ads you’re running on Facebook, along with their associated KPIs like conversions and clicks.

 Like the Google Ads Campaigns section above, the Bing Ads Campaigns section displays the overall performance of the PPC campaigns you’re running on Microsoft’s search engine.
 In this section, you can show your clients important metrics like conversions, total spend, clicks, impressions and more.